-We asssit many companies in reducing their hazardous disposal costs by bulking like items into larger containers before shipping.
+We assist many companies in reducing their hazardous disposal costs by bulking like items into larger containers before shipping.

-We also work with facilites to ensure they follow regulations for the proper packaging of hazardous materials, and offer DOT and RCRA Certification classes twice a year.
+We also work with facilities to ensure they follow regulations for the proper packaging of hazardous materials and offer DOT and RCRA Certification classes twice a year.